 Vanek, Nielsen score in overtime in 4-3 Detroit win

-Nielsen and Thomas Vanek scored in the shootout, and the Red Wings rallied for a 4-3 victory against the Florida Panthers.
-Vanek scored on a backhander against Florida's Roberto Luongo in the top of the second round.
+Thomas Vanek and Frans Nielsen scored in the shootout, and the Detroit Red Wings beat the Florida Panthers 4-3 on Friday night.
+Anthony Mantha, Drew Miller and Nielsen scored for Detroit in regulation.

 Comments